Telomelonia/event-alert-extension/README.md

 The extension is designed to be resource-efficient:

-- Checks run on scheduled intervals (hourly, daily, or weekly), not continuously
+- Checks run on a daily schedule, not continuously
-- URLs are processed in batches to avoid overwhelming the browser
-- Content is compared using efficient hashing algorithms
+- Date detection is only activated when requested
-- Alarms are staggered to distribute resource usage
+- Content is parsed efficiently to minimize memory usage
+- Local storage keeps data footprint small

+## Browser Compatibility

+The extension is compatible with:

+- Google Chrome
+- Microsoft Edge
+- Brave Browser
+- Other Chromium-based browsers

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Acknowledgments

+- Uses Chrome's storage API for data persistence
+- Uses the Chrome alarms API for scheduled checks

 ---